 By Kimi Clark

 Are you looking for ways to earn a little extra money?
 People all over the world have taken to looking at unexpected ways to generate cash.
-A new up and coming way to do this is to rent out things you already own … stuff that you have, and that somebody else needs.
+A new up-and-coming way to do this is to rent out things you already own.
+Stuff that you have, and that somebody else needs.
 Don't think you have any items you can rent for money?
 Think again.

-Here are 13 weird things you can rent out for money:
+Here are 13 weird things you can rent for money:

 Gamping or ‘Garden Camping' is a new and ingenious way to earn money from your land.
 You can list your space for free, and decide if you want to let campers ‘bare pitch' (bring their own tents, trailers, and motorhomes), or if you're going to provide a fully accommodated, ready-to-camp experience.

 Rent Your Boat: